 Plus, it provides you with:

-- A collection of more than 100 templates to assign to students right away
+- A collection of more than 100 templates.

 - 40 activity ideas you can use immediately

-- Easy to understand interactive infographics you can give your students
+- Interactive infographics you can give your students

 3. Create hidden sections with the pen tool.

 The pen and marker tools in Jamboard have a unique feature.
 They're always on top.
 Whether you draw on a sticky note, an image, or anything else, the pen and marker always stay on top.

 This creates some fun learning opportunities!
 Educators have come up with some creative ideas to use this, including: